php-dev-br/laravel-doc-pt-br/horizon.md

 The `auto` strategy adjusts the number of worker processes per queue based on the current workload of the queue.
 For example, if your `notifications` queue has 1,000 waiting jobs while your `render` queue is empty, Horizon will allocate more workers to your `notifications` queue until it is empty.
 When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.

-When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum and maximum number of processes Horizon should scale up and down to:
+When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum and maximum number of processes Horizon should scale up and down to.
+The `minProcesses` value specifies the minimum number of processes per queue, while the `maxProcesses` value specifies the maximum number of processes across all queues:

     'environments' => [
         'production' => [